grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 Hemi put the headset earpieces back over his ears and listened closely as he slowly spun the sonar in an arc across the direction of the bow of the _Gnat_.
 He slowed when the microphones were pointed a little off the starboard side, and then stopped.

-"Sylvia is on the move."
-Hemi said quietly.
+"Sylvia is on the move," Hemi said quietly.

 "Really?
 Seems stupid with that sub looking for her."

 "That's the 'bait' part of the plan: she will let the _Grackle_ find her, and chase her.
-As soon as she heard us shut down the diesel she ramped the _Prospect_ up to something like ten knots --- to make it look as thought she is trying to make a run for it."
+As soon as she heard us shut down the diesel she ramped the _Prospect_ up to something like ten knots --- to make it look as though she is trying to make a run for it."

 "They are submerged?"